jcaffey/dotfiles/vim-tricks/vim-tricks.md

    Use repeat.vim to repeat the surround command (it works out of the box). `ysiw"` to surround test with ". then `b."` to jump to [b]eginning of previous word and repeat with . then enter character ". test test -> "test" "test"

 * Airline - Every vim user has this.
 It's pretty and it displays useful info.
 Just install it.
+My .vimrc also has tmuxline installed which uses the theme from airline.

-* CtrlP - Fuzzy find your files.
+* CtrlP - Fuzzy find your files
+`ctrl+p` as the name suggests will open a fuzzy search and list any files that match.
+By default it will start indexing files from where you started vim.
+You can use `:pwd` to find out where you are and `:cd path/to/something` if you want to change it.

 # Window management
 - `ctrl+w` {up|down|left|right} moves cursor to window in that direction